Eurofins-Hackathon/Copilot-Bootcamp/README.md

 - Introductions from attendees.
 - Agenda and Logistics.

+- History of AI
+- Introduction to Copilot and Setup

+## Module 2
+- Basic Coding with Copilot Assistance
+- Pre-Flight Inspections
+- Clearing the Runway
+- Advanced Features of Copilot

+## Module 3
+- Automating Task with Copilot
+- Continuous Monitoring and Feedback
+- Troubleshooting and Fine-Tuning
+- Review and Future of AI in Coding

+# OMG Randy!
+Fix this below this line!!!

 ### [Lab 1.0 - Welcome Aboard: Introduction to AI and GitHub Copilot](https://github.com/XpiritBV/Copilot-Bootcamp/tree/main/Labs/Lab%200%20-%20Welcome%20Aboard)
 - This session offers a comprehensive overview of AI's evolution, key terms, and core technologies, explains Azure OpenAI's role in powering Copilot, uses analogies to link foundational AI concepts to Copilot, stresses ethical AI use, and provides strategies for effectively integrating AI tools in coding.